creative-area/jquery.datagrid/README.md

 jquery.datagrid
 ===============

-## What datagrid do

 - Get data from source (ajax, deferred function)
-- Render a simple HTML Table
-- Easy to style (UI-less)
+- Render a simple HTML Table easy to style (UI-less)
 - Semi-automatic sorter and pager (you need to code server side)
 - Simple columns definition
 - Plugins for cell, pager and sorter renderers